 If you suspect you may be suffering from chronic inflammation, your first step should be to consult your healthcare provider.
 Chronic inflammation usually may mean that you have a more serious health condition.
 On top of talking to your healthcare provider, you can consider making some easy changes in your lifestyle to better manage and reduce your inflammation symptoms.

 Studies on diet and its effects on chronic inflammation are ongoing, but there is an understanding that certain foods can promote or exacerbate inflammation.
 This includes:

-While eating any single one of these foods will not instantly cause inflammatory issues, a diet that is high in these components can contribute to inflammation and cause other health issues.
+While eating any single one of these foods will not instantly cause inflammatory issues, a diet that is high in these components can contribute to inflammation and cause other health issues similar to signs of vitamin d deficiency.
 Limiting these foods with an anti-inflammatory diet may help keep inflammation low.

 You can enhance these effects by switching to an anti-inflammatory diet consisting of foods that may reduce inflammation.
 A healthy diet high in anti-inflammatory foods tends to look like the Mediterranean Diet and should include:

 Be sure to consult with your healthcare provider and/or nutritionist before making significant dietary changes.